-Immunotherapy enables you to have a part in your recovery.
-Because of that, I have made significant changes to focus on my body being healthy, since it's my own immune system that is battling – and beating – cancer.
+Immunotherapy enables your body and its natural immune defense to play a pivotal role in your recovery.
+Because of that, I have made significant changes to focus on getting and staying healthy, since it's my own immune system that is battling—and beating—cancer.

 Being a public success story has given me the chance to be part of presentations on immunotherapy, clinical trial participation, and different melanoma platforms.
 They have been incredibly rewarding experiences, knowing I am reaching both other patients and the scientists, clinicians, and pharmaceutical professionals who work to cure them -- to cure us.
 If one doctor learns of a new medicine, if one patient gets the right treatment, if one researcher finds inspiration to work for a new or better therapy, then all the time spent writing, speaking, and advocating is worth it.
-I hope that, as I continue to recover, I can affect more lives and pay forward the enormous amount of support and opportunity I was given.
+I hope that I can affect more lives and pay forward the enormous amount of support and opportunity I was given.

 I want to communicate to my fellow patients how important it is to be your own advocate, and take your health into your hands.
 Research the best options, and make an informed decision on what treatment is best for you.